team-alembic/ash_authentication/documentation/topics/custom-strategy.md

     will generate routes using `Plug.Router` (or `Phoenix.Router`) - the
     `routes/1` callback is used to retrieve this information from the strategy.

-Given this information, let's implment the strategy.
+Given this information, let's implement the strategy.
 It's quite long, so I'm going to break it up into smaller chunks.

 ```elixir
 defimpl AshAuthentication.Strategy, for: OnlyMartiesAtTheParty do